 This three-day event features top industry speakers, informative workshops and discussion groups, vendor sponsored golf and tennis tournaments and much more.
 The conference is designed for upper-level utility managers, utility directors, city managers, city directors and regional managers from Florida’s municipal utilities, investor-owned utilities and electric cooperatives.

-The Utility Education Day Trade show will be held throughout the Day showcasing state-of-the-industry products and services for all aspects of the utility industry.
+The Trade show includes FMEA Associate Members showcasing state-of-the-industry products and services for all aspects of the utility industry.
+Registered conference attendees can receive up to 4 continuing education credits; professional development hours.

 Florida Lineman Competition